Primary Care Providers Can Take Today to Improve Care for Patients With Type 2 Diabetes

 Control of the ABCs, especially blood pressure, is crucial in those diagnosed with T2DM to prevent CVD such as myocardial infarction and stroke and microvascular complications that can lead to blindness, end-stage renal failure, and amputation of lower extremities.
-The ADA’s 2015 Standards of Medical Care in Diabetes6 suggest the following targets: blood pressure less than 140/90 mm Hg, AIC less than 7%, and low-density lipoprotein cholesterol less than 100 mg/dL.
-However, stricter targets (e.g., blood pressure <130/80 mm Hg; AIC < 6.5%) may be appropriate for younger patients with little CVD to help stave off future complications, while less stringent AIC goals (<8%) may be appropriate for patients with limited life expectancy, advanced complications, a history of hypoglycemic episodes, or comorbid conditions.
+The ADA’s 2015 Standards of Medical Care in Diabetes6 suggest the following targets: blood pressure less than 140/90 mm Hg, AIC less than 7 percent, and low-density lipoprotein cholesterol less than 100 mg/dL.
+However, stricter targets (e.g., blood pressure less than 130/80 mm Hg; AIC less than 6.5 percent) may be appropriate for younger patients with little CVD to help stave off future complications, while less stringent AIC goals (less than 8 percent) may be appropriate for patients with limited life expectancy, advanced complications, a history of hypoglycemic episodes, or comorbid conditions.

 Failure to meet targets, especially for blood pressure, should prompt physicians to increase the dose of the medication and/or consider a combination regimen.
 Although multiple-drug strategies can be complicated for patients and hurt adherence, the use of single-pill combinations, which combine two different categories of agents in a single pill, can be used to mitigate this problem.

 7. Be vigilant in screening for and treating depression in T2DM patients as it can adversely affect medication adherence.